Could the sunburn remedies you just reached for actually be making things worse?

 3. Stay Hydrated, Inside and Out

 Drink more water than you normally would, consistently, throughout the day.
 Electrolyte-rich drinks can also help if you spent a long time in the heat and are feeling fatigued or dizzy.
-Coconut water, diluted sports drinks, or a simple pinch of salt in your water glass are all easy ways to replenish what you have lost.
+Coconut water, diluted sports drinks, or a simple pinch of salt in your water glass are easy ways to replenish what you have lost.

 On the outside, use a gentle, alcohol-free moisturizer to prevent further moisture loss through the skin.
-Panthenol creams, plain shea butter, or fragrance-free body lotions are all good choices.
+Panthenol creams, plain shea butter, or fragrance-free body lotions are all solid choices.
 Apply while your skin is still slightly damp after a shower for the best absorption.

 4. Over-the-Counter Sunburn Relief Options

-Hydrocortisone cream, which is available without a prescription, can also help calm redness and itching when applied in a thin layer to the affected area.
+Hydrocortisone cream, available without a prescription, can also help calm redness and itching when applied in a thin layer to the affected area.
 Do not use it on broken skin or blisters, and check with a pharmacist if you are unsure.

 5. Oatmeal and Baking Soda Soaks